burgr033/chezmoi-pkg/README.md

 i have a really quirky setup where i use a .chezmoidata/machine.toml file to manage machine specific package installation (and tracking) on my machines which then gets installed during `chezmoi apply` with the help of a script (see below)

-This kinda achieves "declarative" package management on arch with the help of chezmoi
+This kinda achieves "declarative" package management on arch with the help of chezmoi.
+See my dotfiles for reference: https://github.com/burgr033/dotfiles

 ## usage